phpopenfw/phpOpenFW3/README.md

 # phpOpenFW
 -----------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------
 phpOpenFW is an open source PHP web development framework released under the MIT License.
-Version 3.0 changes direction from version 2.x by dropping support for traditional web applications and focusing on APIs and backend systems.
+Version 3.0 changes direction from version 2.x by dropping support for traditional web applications and focusing on the development of APIs, batch / backend systems, and command line utilities.

 -----------------------------------------------------------------------------------------------------------
 ## Author